Anchor-Based Heteroscedastic Noise for Preferential Bayesian Optimization: Details of surrogate model

 \subsection{Time complexity of KDE estimator}

-For a set of anchors $\X_0$ with $N$ samples and $M$ evaluation inputs $\hat{\x}_1, \dots, \hat{\x}_m \in \mathcal{X}$, the time complexity of the density estimator $\hat{p}$ is $\mathcal{O}(NM)$ \citep{raykar2010fast}.
+For a set of anchors $\X_0$ with $N$ samples and $M$ evaluation inputs $\hat{\x}_1, \dots, \hat{\x}_m \in \mathcal{X}$, the time complexity of the density estimator $\hat{q}$ is $\mathcal{O}(NM)$ \citep{raykar2010fast}.
 This arises from constructing kernel matrix sized $N \times M$ and the number of operations to obtain the density estimator for $m$ evaluation inputs.
-Note that this estimator does not hurt the time complexity of our preferential-GP-based latent function, which can lead to $\mathcal{O}(N^3)$ in the classical scenario \citep{books/lib/RasmussenW06}.
+Note that this estimator does not hurt the time complexity as GP exhibits time complexity of $\mathcal{O}(N^3)$ \citep{books/lib/RasmussenW06}.